-- (a) Locate personnel at the residual hydrant and at flow hydrant to be used. - (b) Static, residual and flow can not be taken off of the same hydrant. - (c) Remove the hydrant cap from the residual hydrant and flow the hydrant until water is clear.
-Attach your Cap Gauge with the petcock in the open position.
+(a) Locate personnel at the residual hydrant and at flow hydrant to be used.

+- (b) Static, residual and flow can't be taken off of the same hydrant. - (c) Remove the hydrant cap from the residual hydrant, attach a diffuser to control water flow and flow the hydrant until water is clear.
+Remove diffuser, Attach your Cap Gauge with the petcock in the open position.
 After checking the other caps for tightness, open the hydrant slowly using several turns.
-Once the air has escaped and a steady stream of water is flowing, the petcock should be closed and the hydrant opened fully.

-- (d) Read and record the static pressure as shown on the Cap Gauge. - (e) The individuals at the flow hydrants should remove the caps from the outlets to be flowed.
-Flow hydrant until the water is clear before attaching the diffuser (when using a 2.5" discharge, an appliance must be used to redirect the stream to minimize damage to surrounding property).
-A diffuser should be attached to hydrants to minimize damage. - (f) Open flow hydrants as necessary to produce a drop in the static pressure at the residual hydrant.
+Once the air has escaped and a steady stream of water is flowing, the petcock should be closed and the hydrant opened fully. - (d) Read and record the static pressure as shown on the Cap Gauge. - (e) The individuals at the flow hydrants should remove the caps from the outlets to be flowed.
+Attach a diffuser and Flow hydrant until the water is clear. (when using a 2.5" discharge, a diffuser (bumper or hydrant mounted) must be used to redirect the stream to minimize damage to surrounding property). - (f) Open flow hydrants as necessary to produce a drop in the static pressure at the residual hydrant.
 Take and record pitot readings of the velocity pressures from each flowing discharge. - (g) The individual at the residual hydrant should simultaneously read and record the residual pressure as shown on the Cap Gauge. - (h) NOTE: The residual pressure should never be allowed to drop below 20 PSI (138 kPa) during the test on the test hydrants pressure gauge.
 If it does, slowly close flow hydrants (if testing two or more simultaneously, close as equally as possible) to bring the Cap Gauge pressure back up to 20 PSI (138 kPa).
-At 20 PSI (138 kPa) on the rest hydrant, read and record the pitot readings on the flow hydrants. - (i) Slowly close the flow hydrants, one at a time, to prevent water hammer in the mains.
+At 20 PSI (138 kPa) on the rest hydrant, read and record the pitot readings on the flow hydrants. - (i) Slowly close the flow hydrants (over several minutes),, one at a time, to prevent water hammer in the mains.
 After checking for proper drainage, replace and secure all hydrant caps. - (j) Check residual hydrant for the return to its normal operating pressure, then close it.
 The petcock valve must be opened to prevent a vacuum on the Cap Gauge.
 Remove the Cap Gauge.
 After checking for proper drainage, replace and secure the hydrant cap.
 Report any and all defective hydrants.